Find Nursing Colleges

 Graduate Certificates in Palliative Care Nursing

 A graduate certificate in palliative care nursing is offered at 9 colleges in the United States.
-This degree is more popular with female students, and about 36% of recent graduates were from an underrepresented racial-ethnic group.
+This degree is more popular with female students, and about 33% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 8.3% of palliative care nursing graduates were international students.

 Education Levels of Palliative Care Nursing Majors